nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **Voters**

-* View a complete paginated listing of past election results
+* View a complete paginated listing of elections
     * This includes elections created by other teams
+    * This includes all past elections
+    * This includes currently open and future elections that the voter can vote in
+    * This does not include deleted elections
 * Vote in elections
     * Only for elections created by your [API key](https://electionshscc.docs.apiary.io/#introduction/requesting-a-key)